-The term "beef" refers to dairy cattle's meat, particularly skeletal muscle.
-People have been eating beef from the beginning of time.
-The nutrients protein and carbs are both abundant in beef.
-India consumes the third-most meat globally and contributes 25% to global meat output.
+The term "Beef" refers to dairy cattle's meat, particularly skeletal muscle.
+People have been eating beef for ages, and India consumes the third-most meat globally, contributing 25% to global meat output.
 The United States, Brazil, and China are the top three beef consumers globally.

 Hygiene issues - Studies of Indian cattle slaughterhouses have revealed poor hygiene and a high prevalence of meat-borne illnesses.

 Animal cruelty- PETA and other organizations that advocate for the humane treatment of animals have accused slaughterhouses in India of treating animals cruelly.
 In February 2017, the Indian Supreme Court ordered state governments to shut down any illegal slaughterhouses and create enforcement committees to oversee how animals used for meat and leather are treated.

 Now that we are in the Post-Covid Era, there's no iota of doubt we humans tend to become more conscious about our diet plans and health concerns, which makes us come to our next section of the blog, i.e. how the beef ban in India has prompted a wave of innovation and the emergence of alternative protein sources because as per studies most Indians are protein deficient and therefore are mostly depended on Animal-based protein.
 This section will explore some notable examples of innovative solutions that have gained traction.

 Plant-based Meat Substitutes

 One prominent development in response to the beef ban is the rise of plant-based meat substitutes.
 These products mimic conventional meat's taste, texture, and nutritional profile, offering a viable alternative for those seeking to reduce or eliminate their consumption of animal products.